 All our school meals are prepared on the Junior School site from fresh ingredients and served in our school halls.
 Well-balanced meals are offered and a menu is sent home at the beginning of the term.
-Our school dinner provider from the start of Term3 will be Aspens.
-The immediate major change is that school meals will now be cooked to order.
-This will ensure that waste is kept to a minimum (and costs therefore kept down).
+Our catering company is Aspens.
+Parents are required to book lunches for their children.
 Each child will be guaranteed to get the meal which has been ordered for them.
 Ordering and payment will take place via Aspens’ website (link above).
 Instructions on how to create an account and use the ordering system can be viewed in downloads below.
 Parents/carers of all children having school dinners including those entitled to Free School Meals or Universal Infant Free School Meals will be required to book their meals (but these groups will not be required to make a payment).

 Individual codes for each pupil together with the school code (Infants or Juniors) will be sent home in paper copy.
 Once you have created an account you will need to use these codes to link your child to your account in accordance with the instructions.